apache/geode-native/examples/cpp/functionexecution/README.md

 * Set `GEODE_HOME` to the install directory of Apache Geode

 ## Running
-1. From a command shell, set the current directory to the `function-execution` directory in your example workspace.
+1. From a command shell, set the current directory to the `functionexecution` build directory in your example workspace.

     ```console
-    $ cd workspace/examples/cpp/function-execution
+    $ cd workspace/examples/build/cpp/functionexecution
     ```

-2. Run the `startserver` script to start the Geode cluster with authentication and create a region.
+1. Run the `startserver` script to start the Geode cluster with authentication and create a region.

    For Windows cmd: